 You can use mushrooms instead of green beans- I recommend sautéing them with the onions if you do this.
 You can also substitute the chicken with another protein, such as shrimp or even chickpeas for a vegetarian option.
 Just keep an eye on the differences in cooking time for different ingredients.

-Other classic Italian pasta dishes
+Other Italian pasta dishes

 - Cheesy Baked Gnocchi (OK not technically pasta, but close!)